 This is extremely important.
 Before attending an online lecture, don’t forget to grab a notebook and a pen to jot down the important notes.
 Yes, we know that some of you might be able to rewind and play the whole thing again, but taking notes helps you retain whatever is being taught better.

-4. Take breaks
+3. Take short breaks

-5. Prepare a timetable
+4. Prepare a timetable

+Don’t let the pandemic make your lazy nor crazy.
 A lot of people are joking these days that they do not even know what day of the week it is.
 When you’re required to stay home 24*7 for weeks, it is easy to lose track of time…or days!
 This is when a carefully prepared timetable comes to your rescue.
 Work out a study schedule for yourself and try to adhere to it.
 Do the relevant reading beforehand so that you are well prepared for your online lecture.
 Don’t hesitate in asking questions if you don’t understand something.

-7. Participate in group chats
+5. Participate in group chats

+Physical interaction is one thing you miss while taking classes online.
+But that doesn’t mean you cannot chat with your fellow students.
 There are quite a few online tools like Zoom and Skype that you can download for free and use to schedule video chats with fellow students.
 You can create virtual study groups to discuss ideas, understand lessons and swap study tips.
 This is also a great way to ensure you don’t feel too isolated or lonely studying alone as it allows you to stay in touch with your classmates and friends.

-8. Stay in touch with your lecturers
+6. Stay in touch with your lecturers

+Staying in touch with your teachers is equally important as staying in touch with your friends.
 You may no longer be able see your tutors during their regular office hours, but ensure that you keep in contact with them on a regular basis.
 Perhaps an email once a week or even every few days to ensure you are of any developments in your courses.
 Additionally, if you are feeling anxious or stressed, speaking to your tutor could help to alleviate any concerns you might have.

-9. Maintain healthy habits
+7. Maintain healthy habits

 Your brain, like the rest of your body, needs rest.
 So make it a point to get the necessary sleep – binge-watching shows on Netflix at night can wait!
 Also, it is very important to exercise and keep yourself healthy and fit.
 We know that many of you can’t hit the gyms or go for morning jogs, but you can practice yoga and meditation at home.
 And don’t forget to drink lots of water to stay hydrated.

-10. Make your learning stick
+8. Make your learning stick with you!

-Take advantage of the established learning science principles of practice, application, and reflection.
+Practice makes everything perfect.
+Take advantage of the established learning science principles of memorization, practice, application, and reflection.
 To ensure your newly learned knowledge and skills stick with you, it’s important to repeatedly practice skills, apply knowledge in different contexts, and reflect on what you have learned, especially as you practice and apply in new settings.
 A well-designed learning experience will provide you with opportunities to practice, apply, and reflect, but you can reinforce your learning outside of a class by connecting it to your everyday life and work.

 Yes, you might argue that this is the only way to stay connected with the outside world in this time of crisis, but surely you can limit your time on Instagram or Facebook!
 Since the computer screen is an online student’s classroom, it may be difficult to resist the temptation to see how many ‘Likes’ your latest post received.
 The best way to minimize such distractions would be to log off for a while.
 By logging off and not having your social media pages up, you’ll be able to focus more on what you’re reading or on the assignment you’re working on.

+There are plenty of free resources online such as the Khan Academy.
 Use any of the student resources that are available.
 For instance, your college has an online library which offers sources for assignments.
 Another resource that is sometimes available is a writing center.
 If you need your paper fixed or just have a question on formatting, the writing center can help.

 Tip: If you are preparing for LEED Exam prep, you can use GBRI’s online LEED EXam Prep training Program for your preparation.
 GBRI, or the Green Building Research Institute is a proud USGBC Education Partner and one of the leading sources for affordable LEED exam prep and training in the world.